Thomas Everett: Pittsburgh Steelers

-In 1988, he had 6 tackles, one interception and one fumble recovery in the season opener against the Dallas Cowboys.
+He entered training camp slated as the starting free safety under defensive coordinator Tony Dungy and began the season alongside starting strong safety Cornell Gowdy following the retirement of Donnie Shell.
+On September 4, 1988, Everett started in the Pittsburgh Steelers' home-opener against the Dallas Cowboys and recorded six solo tackles, had one fumble recovery, and made his first interception of the season on a pass attempt by Steve Pelluer as they won 21—24.

 He missed 2 contests with a calf and ankle injury he suffered in the second game against the Washington Redskins.
 He made 8 tackles and one interception in the fifth game against the Cleveland Browns.
 He had 8 tackles against the Phoenix Cardinals.
 He tallied 60 tackles, 3 interceptions, 9 passes defensed and 2 fumble recoveries.

 In 1989, he started in all 16 games.
 He posted 81 tackles, 3 interceptions, 9 passes defensed and one fumble recovery.

 In 1990, he suffered a lacerated forehead in the season opener against the Browns and did not start in the next 2 contests.
 He returned to the starting lineup in the fourth game against the Dolphins.
 He totaled 35 tackles, 3 interceptions, 5 passes defensed and 2 forced fumbles.

 In 1991, he started all 16 games.
 He had 8 tackles in the tenth game against the Bengals.
 He made 2 interceptions and one forced fumble in the twelfth game against the Houston Oilers.
 He tallied 57 tackles, 4 interceptions (led the team), 12 passes defensed, 2 fumble recoveries and one forced fumble.